lsst-dm/dmtn-094/index.rst

 -  Science Collaborations
 -  Data Releases
--  Projects; such as Stack Club
+-  Projects, such as Stack Club
--  Teams; such as Alerts, DAX, SQuaRE
+-  Teams, such as Alerts, DAX, SQuaRE

 Groups
 ------